Money-conscious buyers sitting on the sidelines and waiting for the car market to correct are beginning to get their way.

 “Definitely buy a new car right now,” Clark says.
 “If you’re looking at buying one a couple of years old, which is normally something I would tell people to do, right now you’re not getting [enough of a] discount.

 “I think right now, particularly for an ultra-long-term owner like yourself, buy new.”

 To recap, Clark would pick a Toyota Sienna over a Honda Odyssey because of the significant advantage in fuel economy.
-That will save Anna a lot of money over what seems like potentially decades of ownership.
+That will save Anna a lot of money over potentially decades of ownership.

 Also, in an unusual occurrence, Clark says that he’d buy new rather than used at this moment in time.
 Especially if you plan on keeping your vehicle for a decade or more.